slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `$minLinesCountBeforeWithComment`: minimum number of lines before constant with a doc comment
+* `minLinesCountBeforeWithComment`: minimum number of lines before constant with a doc comment
-* `$maxLinesCountBeforeWithComment`: maximum number of lines before constant with a doc comment
+* `maxLinesCountBeforeWithComment`: maximum number of lines before constant with a doc comment
-* `$minLinesCountBeforeWithoutComment`: minimum number of lines before constant without a doc comment
+* `minLinesCountBeforeWithoutComment`: minimum number of lines before constant without a doc comment
-* `$maxLinesCountBeforeWithoutComment`: maximum number of lines before constant without a doc comment
+* `maxLinesCountBeforeWithoutComment`: maximum number of lines before constant without a doc comment

 #### SlevomatCodingStandard.Classes.ModernClassNameReference 🔧